 Since actually growing up and working full-time, I have totally and completely become a neat freak.
 Everything has to be in a specific order for my brain to function and it helps me work much faster and more efficiently.
 I’m not quite at an OCD level, but if something is out of place, I have to correct it immediately.
 This perfectionist attitude is something I used to view as a curse, now I see it as a blessing.
 I can think straight and any feelings of anxiousness are excluded when my mind is on track.

 I no longer talk to anyone I considered a friend in school.
 I’m not suggesting you cut out all your best friends, but as I look back, I’m so happy I didn’t stay stuck in a group of girls who I didn’t really trust or feel happy around.
-It took a lot of courage to drift away from something that felt familiar and venture out on my own, but I’m so much more confident now.
+We didn’t have the same values and goals in life, and I’m glad I realised that early on.
+It took a lot of courage and faith to drift away from something that felt familiar and venture out on my own, but I’m so much more confident now.
 Today, I have a group of friends who accept me for exactly who I am and build me up, rather than make me feel small.

 I did kind of enjoy studying, I’m weird like that.
 But one thing I’ll never forget is how hard I worked in school.
 Sadly, I didn’t have that attitude in the beginning, but as I grew, I realised it was time to pull my socks up.
 At the moment, I’m in a job that could sprout into a career for the rest of my life.
 But if I decide I don’t want to do that any more, I luckily have my positive grades to fall back on.
 To anyone going through exams or entering a new year in education: work hard, education is a luxury and is worth the struggle.